Nine minutes that changed the world

 In May of 1889, the Universal Exposition opened in Paris.
 It was a celebration of everything modern, industrial, progressive.
 And it was symbolized by the structure built for the Exhibition, a steel tower built for the Exhibition's entrance, designed by Gustave Eiffel.

-To commemorate the Exhibition's opening, French composer Jules Massenet was commissioned to write a four-act opera, Esclarmonde, to demonstrate the glory of French music.
+To commemorate the exhibition's opening, French composer Jules Massenet was commissioned to write a four-act opera, Esclarmonde, to demonstrate the glory of French music.
 It was orderly, traditional, rational.
-But even as people all over the world marvelled at the Eiffel Tower, and Edison's first phonographs, and the progressive power of the late 19th century, another sound was being created in French music, another spirit, the harbinger of a new era.
+But even as people all over the world marvelled at the Eiffel Tower, and Edison's first phonographs, and the cascade of technological inventions of the late 19th century, another sound was being created in French music, another spirit, the harbinger of a completely new era.

 The Prelude wrapped all of these traditions together, and added the things that only music can express — longing, spacious beauty and the hint of worlds just beyond conscious reach.

 Claude Debussy was doing in music what painters were doing on canvas: breaking received notions about composition and order to create a new sensibility.
 Conductor Ivars Taurins and contributor Robert Harris are convinced that Claude Debussy's Prelude to the Afternoon of a Faun is the piece of music that influenced the modern world.
 They've associated it with literature and painting.